SomeshUCLA/Computational_Finance/README.md

 # Computational_Finance
-This repository has python implementation of computational methods using Monte Carlo Simulations
+This repository has python implementation of computational finance methods using Monte Carlo Simulations